Healthy Recipes Blog

 Ingredients

-The ingredients needed to make an oxtail stew.
+The ingredients needed to cook oxtail in the slow cooker.

-• Bone-in oxtails: I get them at Whole Foods.
-Sometimes I need to special-order them.
+• Bone-in oxtails: I usually get them at Whole Foods.
+Sometimes, I need to special-order them.
+They're also available online.

-• Sesame oil: I like to use toasted sesame oil in this recipe.
+• Sesame oil: I like to use toasted sesame oil.
 It's so flavorful!

 • Rice vinegar: White wine vinegar works too.
 I don't recommend using distilled white vinegar.
 It's too acidic.

 • Honey: Just one tablespoon.
-It doesn't make the oxtails sweet - it merely balances out the other favors.
-You can use a sugar-free alternative if you wish.
+It doesn't make the oxtails sweet - it merely balances out the other flavors.
+You can use a sugar-free alternative.

 I place them in the slow cooker pan, add ¼ cup of water, close the lid, and cook on low for 8 hours.
 The result is just as good, although it has a different flavor profile.